-You’ll want to incorporate plants whose growth can be restricted, whether that’s because they have a natural dwarf growth habit (such as Irish or Scotch Moss) or because you have kept a mini plant in its pot and sunk it in the surrounding ground, thereby restricting its growth.
+You’ll want to incorporate plants whose growth can be restricted.
+This may be because they have a natural dwarf growth habit (such as Irish or Scotch Moss).
+Or, you might have kept a mini plant in its pot and sunk it in the surrounding ground, thereby limiting its growth.
 Succulents and alpine plants are popular for fairy gardens as they are compact and can be very cute.

 Plants such as Sempervivum, Stonecrop or Miniature African Violet, or herbs like Corsican Mint, are ideal.
-When choosing flowering plants, pick those which have flowers to match your chosen colour scheme, and which are easy maintenance (for example, Kalanchoe or Miniature Cyclamen).
-Trailing plants and flowering vines are also a great choice as they can be trained over a trellis and create magical arbors for your woodland creatures to wander underneath.
+When choosing flowering plants, pick those which have flowers to match your chosen colour scheme.
+It also helps to pick ones that are easy maintenance (for example, Kalanchoe or Miniature Cyclamen).
+Trailing plants and flowering vines are also a great choice too.
+They can be trained over a trellis and create magical arbours for your woodland creatures to wander underneath.
 You can also create a tiny lawn with a slow-growing perennial groundcover featuring dainty flowers.

 8. But…don’t overwhelm with plants

 Make sure to include open, negative space which enables the imagination to ‘fill in’ the gaps.
-If you use too much colour in such a small space, it can appear too busy and cluttered, so instead choose several complementary colours (for example, purple flowers contrasting with chartreuse foliage).
+If you use too much colour in such a small space, it can appear too busy and cluttered.
+So instead choose a few complementary colours (for example, purple flowers with chartreuse foliage).

 9. Decide on your scale